punarvas/robotic-vision/README.md

 ![Image convolutional filters](output//convolution_filter.png)

 **4. Image highligting (pooling.m and highlight.m)**
 - Showing those pixels which are highly bright.
-With appropriate parameters, this method can reveal the direction of sunlight on the surface.
+With appropriate parameters, this method can reveal the concentration of surface light.
 ![Image highlighting](output//highlighting.png)